-One look at this exquisite mansion and you’ll think that it is fit for a rich evil mastermind.
-And it is true as this lair was featured in the climax of third series of Sherlock Holmes, featured as Appledore, the home of Charles Augutus Magnussen who is the villain businessman in the BBC detective series.
-In reality this £30 million expansive mansion in south Cotswolds’ (near Wotton-under-Edge) known as Swinhay House is owned by Sir David McMurtry, and is a dream home for estate lovers.
-The estate has an eight bedroom mansion, ten floors along with a bowling alley, squash court and viewing tower.
-Sir David who is the head of high-tech precision engineering firm Renishaw got this eye-popping manor designed by principal architect David Austin, Andy Rathbone and Gloucester based architect Robert Limbrick.
+One look at this exquisite mansion will make you think it’s fit for a rich evil mastermind.
+And it’s true as this lair was featured in the climax of the third series of Sherlock Holmes, featured as Appledore, the home of Charles Augutus Magnussen who is the villain businessman in the BBC detective series.

 In reality, this £30 million mansion known as Swinhay House is owned by Sir David McMurtry, co-founder of Renishaw.
 Built on the edge of the Cotswold escarpment, this 10-story country manor is built using traditional Cotswold stone, alongside lots of glass, steel and wood.

 Sir David, the co-founder of Renishaw, had conceptualized its design with principal architect David Austin and then drawings were penned down by Gloucester-based architect Robert Limbrick.
 Andy Rathbone took up the task of designing the surrounding parkland and gardens.

 This 30,000-sq. ft. mansion has eight bedrooms in three separate wings.
 There is also an eight-bay underground garage, 25-meter swimming pool, jacuzzi, squash court, two-lane bowling alley, gaming room, a glazed winter garden, and a panoramic viewing room about 14.5-meter above the ground level.